 Hilton’s Shruti Buckley and Peter Rudewicz share details of Hampton Inn’s new hotel prototype, including smaller guestrooms and overall hotel footprint, larger guestroom windows, redesigned lobby areas.

-MCLEAN, Virginia—Hilton has announced a new prototype, representing the first major update in 10 years for its Hampton Inn & Suites and Hampton by Inn by Hilton brands.
+MCLEAN, Virginia—Hilton has announced a new prototype, representing the first major update in 10 years for its Hampton Inn by Hilton brand.*

 Hampton Inn has long been a beacon for weary travelers, and the new design still speaks to that, said Shruti Buckley, SVP and global head of Hampton by Hilton.